Shaher-11/sqlzoo/README.md

 # SQLZOO

 > This project for practicing and further understanding of SQL by finishing the sql quizzes on SQLZOO.
->This repo contains the solutions for all the questions on SQLZOO.
+>The repo contains the solutions for all the questions on SQLZOO.

 ## Built With